• Skip to primary navigation

 The talk after My Tent Or Yours’ win in 2013 was all about him going on to race in the Champion Hurdle, one of the four feature races at Cheltenham.
 However, caution prevailed and he stayed in novice company before tackling the Champion the following year.
 My Tent Or Yours ran into one too good on three separate occasions in the big hurdle at Cheltenham so was unable to join Persian War and Make A Stand as winners of both races.

-The Supreme Novices’ Hurdle is actually the most common path for winners of the Betfair Hurdle to take.
+The Supreme Novices’ Hurdle is actually the most common path for winners of the William Hill Hurdle to take.
 That’s because this is a contest in which a number of novice hurdlers are tested out against open company.
-Whatever choice connections make, it is rare for a horse to go from the Betfair Hurdle to victory at Cheltenham, although most winners at Newbury do at least try to claim glory at the Cotswolds extravaganza.
+Whatever choice connections make, it is rare for a horse to go from the William Hill Hurdle to victory at Cheltenham, although most winners at Newbury do at least try to claim glory at the Cotswolds extravaganza.

-Year Betfair Hurdle Winner Result at Cheltenham Festival
+Year William Hill Hurdle Winner Result at Cheltenham Festival

 2022 Glory And Fortune (20/1) 5th – Champion Hurdle